Some risk factors put women at a high risk of breast cancer.

 Learn more about breast cancer screening for women at higher risk.

-If you have a higher risk of breast cancer, there are some options to help lower your risk including:
+If you have a high risk of breast cancer, options to lower your risk may include: